RunestoneInteractive/RunestoneServer/pip2/source/Tuples/UnpackingDictionaryItems.rst

 A dictionary consists of key-value pairs.
 When you call the items() method on a dictionary, you get back a list of key-value pairs.
 Each of those pairs is a two-item tuple.
 (More generally, we refer to any two-item tuple as a **pair**).
-You can iterate the key-value pairs.
+You can iterate over the key-value pairs.

 .. activecode:: cp_09_tuple5

     d = {"k1": 3, "k2": 7, "k3": "some other value"}

     for p in d.items():
+        print p
         print p[0]
         print p[1]
         print '*** LOOP ***'